openwfm/wrf-sfire-docs/docs/workshop.md

 # Hands-on Workshop January 23, 2023

+Contact Megan Duff or Jan Mandel will be happy to answer any questions!

+1. Log in
-1. know your CU Denver username (it not, ask)
+    1. know your CU Denver username
-2. ssh math-alderaan.ucdenver.pvt
+    2. ssh username@math-alderaan.ucdenver.pvt from terminal window (command on Windows)
+    3. Enter your CU Denver password

+2.